jumpjack/heliostat/VARIÉTÉS_SUR_LA_THEORIE_DES_HËLIOSTATS(Fr-En).md

 fixes the solar rays which, as a result of the diurnal movement, describe a cone around the axis of the world.
-This goal is achieved by the use of a mobile mirror which constantly makes angles equal with the variable direction of the incident rays and the direction fixed tion of the reflected rays.
+This goal is achieved by the use of a mobile mirror which constantly makes angles equal with the variable direction of the incident rays and the fixed direction of the reflected rays.
 It follows that the plane of incidence and of reflection must revolve around the fixed line which represents the direction of the reflected rays.
-It is this condition that is involved filled by the mechanism that constitutes the heliostat.
+It is this condition that must be fulfilled by the mechanism which constitutes the heliostat.

-Let M {fig. 1) the center of the mirror; MN normal prolonged backward; MG the direction of the incident ray; FM that of the radius thoughtful ; SS' the intersection of the plane of incidence with the plane of the mirror; MR a straight line perpendicular to the plane of incidence.
+Let M {fig. 1) the center of the mirror; MN the normal prolonged backwards; MG the direction of the incident ray; FM that of the reflected ray; SS' the intersection of the plane of incidence with the plane of the mirror; MR a straight line perpendicular to the plane of incidence.
-The normal MN making equal angles with FM and MG, if we lead NS parallel to GM, NS' parallel to FM, we will have FM=FN=FS=GM=GN=GS'.
+The normal MN making equal angles with FM and MG, if we draw NS parallel to GM, NS' parallel to FM, we will have

+FM=FN=FS=GM=GN=GS'

-The lines NS and GM, parallel to the solar rays, describe right cones having their vertices at F and at M. The triangle rectangle NMS revolves around the fixed line FM.
-Normal MN and the trace SS' of the plane of incidence describe oblique cones by sliding on the circles that the points N and S describe around the axis of the world.
-The line MR turns in a perpendicular plane MS and to MR. the fixed line FM.
+The lines NS and GM, parallel to the solar rays, describe right cones having their vertices in F and in M. The right-angled triangle NMS revolves around the fixed line FM.
+The normal MN and the trace SS' of the plane of incidence describe oblique cones by sliding on the circles that the points N and S describe around the axis of the world.
+Line MR rotates in a plane perpendicular to fixed line FM.
 The plane of the mirror passes through the lines MS and MR.
-To maintain the reflected ray in a given direction FM, it is therefore sufficient to make the mirror mobile around the point M, and to press the normal in N on a hand which traverses an equatorial dial in twenty-four hours.
-This is the principle of the heliostat de S’Gravesande(iy2o).
-But, in its primitive form, this apparatus was inconvenient to use, because, the needle having an invariable length, the position of the point F with respect to the dial of the clock changed with the declination of the Sun, so that the installation of the heliostat became a complicated operation.
+To maintain the reflected ray in a given direction FM, it is therefore sufficient to make the mirror mobile around the point M, and to press the normal in N on a needle which traverses an equatorial dial in twenty-four hours.
+This is the principle of the heliostat of S'Gravesande (1720).
+But, in its primitive form, this apparatus was inconvenient to use, because, the needle having an invariable length, the position of the point F with respect to the face of the clock changed with the declination of the Sun, so that the heliostat installation became a complicated operation.
 Perfected by Charles and Malus, it only received its final form in the hands of Léon Foucault (1862).
 In the heliostat and Foucault's sideroslat, the normal relies on an NS rod, of invariable length, supported in its middle, at F, by the axis